 How to trim goat hooves is one of those useful things to know when you’re raising goats on a homestead or farm.
-Not only does it save you lots of money, you’re also avoiding things like hoof rot, infections, or overgrown hooves.
-We’ll show you exactly how to trim a goat hoof so you can learn to do a hoof trim yourself.
+Not only does it save you lots of money, but you’re also avoiding things like hoof rot, infections, or overgrown hooves.

-Do You Have to Trim a Goats Hooves?
+Do You Have to Trim a Goat’s Hooves?

 Goats rarely roll over and hold their hooves up in the air so you can check them over, making the process of goat hoof trimming considerably more challenging than giving your best friend a manicure.